Superformula/frontend-test/README.md

 ### GraphQL `npm run graphql`

-Runs both sub GraphQL scripts in parallel
+Runs both sub GraphQL scripts in parallel.
+A valid `.env` file is required for these to be successful

 #### GraphQL:Schema `npm run graphql:schema`